Ibetz1/wingcc/README.md

-# CLI Tool: Windows Command Line Interface
+# WINGCC: Windows Command Line Interface

 This is a command-line interface (CLI) tool written in C++ specifically designed to run on the Windows operating system.
 It offers various functionalities for users to interact with their system and perform specific tasks efficiently.